tomjaguarpaw/blog.poisson.chat/posts/2016-10-12-bidirectional-serialization.rst

 ---
-title: Towards Monadic Bidirectional Serialization
+title: Towards monadic bidirectional serialization
 ---

 This is written in Literate Haskell.